madsflensted/elm-brunch/README.md

         //            handles all elm dependencies relative to `elmFolder`
         mainModules: ['source/path/YourMainModule.elm'],

+        // (optional) Set to keep an independant elm-stuff folder per mainModule.
+If
-        // (optional) If mainModules is an array, then the 'source/path' of each mainModule
+        //            mainModules is an array, then the 'source/path' of each mainModule
         //            will be appended to your elm-folder, allowing each subfolder to keep their
-        //            own set of elm dependencies
+        //            own set of elm dependencies.
         independantModules: true,

         // (optional) Set to path where `elm-make` is located, relative to `elmFolder`